Get an annual AARP membership for only $9. Offer ends 12/11.

 What to Look for When Choosing a Deaf-Friendly Senior Living Community

-Before you search for a senior living community, get your loved one’s input.
+Before you search for a senior living community, get feedback from loved ones.
 Older adults who are still moderately independent may prefer to stay at home and receive in-home care.
 Some individuals with hearing loss or total deafness may prefer a specialized facility that caters to deaf individuals, while others may prefer a mixed group.

 Awareness and Staff Training